Cyclone-Robosub/2025-Design-Showcase-Poster/README.md

 ```
 You can use any PDF view, though you may need to reload the page every time that you make a change.
 To exit, use `Ctrl+C`.

+> [!Warning]
+> If you do not have the correct fonts installed, the output render may use Typst default fonts